Heavenly (Johnny Mathis album)

 part of a 1995 three-disc set that included the 1958 compilation Johnny's Greatest Hits and his 1984 concert album Live.
+Heavenly was also included in Legacy's Mathis box set The Voice of Romance: The Columbia Original Album Collection, which was released on December 8, 2017.

 Reception

 Allmusic's William Ruhlmann asserted that "this record is the epitome of Mathis's approach to music."
 Further description was generous with praise.
 "The tempos are slow, the strings swell, and Mathis' vulnerable tenor, dripping with tender emotion yet never missing a beat, soars and swoops over all."
 He found "Misty" to be a good choice, with its "newly added lyric by Johnny Burke.
 Few could have carried off that lyric (go ahead, try and think of another male singer of the '50s who could handle it), but it was perfect for Mathis."
 He also notes that after ten albums released in three years Mathis was "a recording veteran while still being fresh enough to give his performances real feeling."

+Cashbox notes "Twelve superior ballads are delivered in the soft, warm tones of Mathis, making another excellent package to be devoured by his huge following."

+Variety reported that the album showed "The mood is strongly romantic and the Glenn Osser arrangements give the Mathis style a special boost."

+Ken Graham of Disc described the album as "outstandingly good."

 In his book Burt Bacharach, Song by Song: The Ultimate Burt Bacharach Reference for Fans, Serious Record Collectors, and Music Critics, Serene Dominic commented on the title track from this album, which was co-written by Bacharach.
 "Oddly enough for such a popular album cut, no one saw the logic in trying to capitalize on 'Heavenly' as a single.
 The absence of cover versions demonstrated either that no one else felt Mathis's rendition could be bettered or that its charms seemed threadbare in less capable hands."